 How They Feel

-Both are great at keeping you cool, are perfectly breathable, but Casper was noticeably softer, giving that perfect just-sinking-in-enough feeling.
+Both are great for keeping you cool, are perfectly breathable, but Casper was noticeably softer, giving that perfect just-sinking-in-enough feeling.
 T&N sinks down maybe half an inch, while Casper lets you sink in an inch or an inch and a half.
 Casper just feels like a

 good relationship memory foam mattress is supposed to feel – soft and supportive.
 No toppers required.